Q:TEMP

 FOR QUANTUM APPLICATIONs

-Q:TEMP – Quantum Transport, Engineering, Measurement, Physics – is an interdisciplinary research group based at the Institute of Materials Research and Engineering and Quantum Innovation Centre, part of the Agency for Science, Technology, and Research (A*STAR) Singapore.
+Q:TEMP – Quantum Transport, Engineering, Measurement, Physics – is an interdisciplinary research group based at the Quantum Innovation Centre and the Institute of Materials Research and Engineering, part of the Agency for Science, Technology, and Research (A*STAR) Singapore.
+The PI is Chit Siong Aaron Lau, Senior Scientist II (A*STAR) and Adjunct Assistant Professor (SUTD).

 RESEARCH INTERESTS